piotr-oles/redux-detector/README.md

 });
 ```

-Another way to re-use local state detectors is to mount them with `mountDetector` function.
+Another way to re-use local state detectors is to mount them with `mapState` function.
 Combine detectors work only on objects level -
 if you want to use detectors on more nested data, you should mount them.
 With factory pattern, it becomes very elastic.

 ```js